Byont-Ventures/hackathon/frontend/README.md

 [OpenZeppelin](https://docs.openzeppelin.com/) provides free, standardized, and thoroughly tested/audited smart contract libraries that implement ERC specifications, such as ERC721.

-> **Note**: OpenZeppelin is a very popular library, and it is used by many smart contract developers.
-It is also a very good library to use, but it is not the only one.
-There are many other libraries out there, and you can even write your own.
+> **Note**: OpenZeppelin is a very popular library, and many smart contract developers use it.
+It is also an excellent library, but there are many other libraries.
+You can even write your own.

 ERC721 is the primary standard for NFT smart contracts; see [Workshop Preparaton](/PREPARATION.md#what-are-nfts-and-how-do-they-work).
 There are variants, such as ERC1155 by Enjin and ERC721A by Azuki, each with its functionalities.
 For the workshop, ERC721 NFTs will suffice.

-Some standard functions that can often be found in an ERC721 contract:
+Some standard functions that you can often find in an ERC721 contract:

 - `tokenURI(uint256 _id)` => Get the token URI for a given token ID (number)
 - `totalSupply()` => Get the amount of minted NFTs so far